SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 #### Interior perturbation

-In the case where a transiting exoplanet orbits exterior to the perturbing planets, the transit timing variations seen will be dominated by the motion of the barycentre, as mentioned in section \ref{section:barycentre}.
+In the case where a transiting exoplanet orbits exterior to the perturbing planets, the transit timing variations seen will be dominated by the motion of the barycentre, as mentioned in [this section](#barycentre-motion).
 This setup is the most intuitive to understand, and makes a useful starting point.

 ##### Initial derivation